shrehalko/kickstarter-analysis/README.md

 start to finish and will be able to set her campaign to mirror other successful ones in the same category.

 ### <a name="Purpose"></a>Purpose
-To help Louise, I am performing an analysis on the Kickstarter crowdfunding campaigns.
-This data has been collected from the past crowdfunding projects from 2009 to 2017, in various categories as theater,food,music etc. By Analyzing this data we will gain insights as to how the various campaigns fared in relation to their funding goals, launch dates etc. For this purpose I am using **MS Excel** and will build my analysis using **pivot charts and tables, conditional formatting, VLOOKUP, CountIf** and other excel formulas.
+To help Louise, I am performing an analysis on the **Kickstarter crowdfunding campaigns**.
+This data has been collected from the past crowdfunding projects from **2009 to 2017**, in various categories as theater,food,music etc. By Analyzing this data we will gain insights as to how the various campaigns fared in relation to their funding goals, launch dates etc. For this purpose I am using **MS Excel** and will build my analysis using **pivot charts and tables, conditional formatting, VLOOKUP, CountIFs** and other excel formulas.

 ## <a name="AnalysisandChallenges"></a>Initial Analysis